yokecd/blog/src/data/blog/atc-resource-orchestration.md

 The idea is to deploy everything at once and simply trust that, eventually, controllers will reconcile, dependencies will become available, and things will just… work.
 We've all seen this in practice: a pod enters CrashLoopBackOff until its required ConfigMap or Secret is finally created by another system.

 To be clear, eventual consistency is a fundamental part of how Kubernetes works, and it's a powerful concept.
 The problem is that, for too long, it has been our only tool for managing complex workflows.
-We were forced to rely on it because our tools gave us no other choice.
-It’s a classic case of the medium is the message.
+We were forced to rely on it because our tools gave us no other choice; the medium is the message.
 Our YAML-centric tools could only express a desired end state, not the journey to get there.

 ## The Operator Dilemma